matthpn2/Website-Blocker/README.md

 # Website-Blocker

-A background application that blocks certain distracting websites during your working hours.
+A background application that blocks user-defined, distracting websites during your working hours.